ReproducibiliTea-org/reproducibiliTea/_journal-clubs/uio.md

 ### Format

 Before each meeting, we read an article on meta scientific topics, which we then discuss during the meeting.
 At each meeting, a different discussion leader will begin by providing a short overview of the paper and facilitate discussion throughout the meeting.
 Anyone can propose a possible paper or topic to present if we have not covered it already.
 Grab a cup of tea (coffee?) and join us!
 Due to the current pandemic, all sessions will be held online (Zoom) for the time being.

+If you would like to receive announcements about our journal club and related events, please subscribe to our mailing list: https://sympa.uio.no/uio.no/subscribe/open-science-oslo